-This category is for female apprentices in administration or as management trainees in areas such as industry, engineering, construction, trades or manufacturing).
+This category is for female apprentices in industry, engineering, construction, trades or manufacturing.
 It aims to recognise female apprentices who have made special effort in their training or business environment, achieved outstanding progress or contributed to their company's reputation, efficiency or engagement.

 5. The Shooting Star (aged up to 29)

 Open to an entrepreneur aged up to 29 (as at the March 1 2019) who owns or runs or manages a business who has expended revenue growth or market reach.
 Are you demonstrating an upward trajectory for women in business.
 This applies to small, medium or large businesses as the judges will be looking at the qualitative contribution.